 Cambridge, the second and one of the most imposing of Charles Edward Jeanneret’s houses, was built in 1858 and called Fernbank.
 It was rated in the Council’s first Assessment Book of 1861 but as the rates were not paid, was probably unoccupied (Jeanneret was also building Lyndcote in Stanley Road; see Wybalena, Jeanneret Avenue).
 The […]

-Imposing Federation-era Arts & Craft’s building originally built as tenanted conjoined houses, now part of the Marist Sisters Convent.
+This imposing Federation-era Arts & Craft’s building originally built as tenanted conjoined houses is now part of the Marist Sisters Convent.
 The semi-detached cottages were erected c1909 for George Pitt.
-Arts & Crafts influenced brick and roughcast two storey dwelling with tiled complex hipped and gable roof form.
-Symmetrical front elevation centres on brick arched port openings […]
+The Arts & Crafts influenced brick and roughcast two storey dwelling has a tiled complex hipped and gable roof form.
+The symmetrical front elevation centres […]

 Federation-era conjoined houses built c1913 in the Arts & Crafts influenced style that demonstrate the development of dwellings seemingly purpose-built to be tenanted.
 Uniquely styled identical semis, distinctive prominent, unglazed terracotta red tile roof and central chimney.
 Chimney rendered with small brick decoration (two terracotta pots).
 Centre gable with decorative timberwork.
 Two side verandahs with […]

 Now standing on the corner of Woolwich Road and Futuna Street, this house was built c1896 on the 1894 subdivision of Charles Edward Jeanneret’s Wybalena estate, one of numerous houses built for rental by the Jeanneret family.
 C.E.
 Jeanneret died in 1898 and his widow Mrs Julia Ann Jeanneret of Wybalena, 22 Woolwich Road, owned […]